Wilhelm Schürmann-Horster: Konstanz

 On 15 March 1942, Schürmann-Horster wrote an article for the Bodensee Rundschau, a daily newspaper in Constance.
 In the article, Schürmann-Horster criticised the performances of the German classics, Wallenstein, stating that instead of fateful tragedy, they should be performed with a focus on human consciousness and the problems of human society.
 This brought him into conflict with the leisure organisation Strength Through Joy (KdF) organisation, who accused him of promulgating "Berlin-Jewish Business Practices" ("Berliner-jüdisches Geschäftsgebaren").
 The KdF accused him of being mediocre and only offering "worn-out" plays that had already been performed 25 times or more.
 Fritz Becker, the director supported him and arranged a salary increase to show his support.
 In June 1942, an agreement was reached with the KdF on the number of ticket sales that would be expected and the setting of plays.
 In order to protect the male actors from being convened, Schürmann-Horster successfully organized an additional summer season in 1942 after the end of the theatre season.

 Arrest

 On 29 October 1942, Schürmann-Horster was arrested while the theatre ship was returning from a performance in Überlingen, Konstanz and was transported to Berlin.
 To the end, Schürmann-Horster was sure he would avoid conviction.
 His theatre director Fritz Becker, travelled to Berlin to appear in support of Schürmann-Horster, but to no avail.

-The second senate of the People's Court in case number "10 J 13/43g" on 20–21 August 1943 sentenced Schürmann-Horster, Neutert and Thiess sentenced to death.
+The second senate of the People's Court in case number "10 J 13/43g" on 20–21 August 1943 sentenced Schürmann-Horster, Neutert and Thiess to death.
 Schauer, Bölter and Dubinsky were sentenced to eight years in prison.
 Schmidt and Hahne were sentenced to four years in prison while Hempel received two years, Hoffman to one year in prison and Hanna Berger was acquitted.
 Schürmann-Horster was executed by hanging on 9 September 1943 in Plötzensee Prison at the same time as Neutert and Thiess.